 Activity 1.2.1.
-Stakeholder consultation
+Stakeholder consultation (to be covered by PMC and co-financing)

-The SERNA in close coordination with UNIDO's project manager will be responsible to mobilize the support, cooperation and consultation of all relevant stakeholders.
+The MoET in close coordination with UNIDO's project manager will be responsible to mobilize the support, cooperation and consultation of all relevant stakeholders.
 Special attention will be given to informing producers, importers and distributors of new POP and/or articles containing new POPs on the obligations of the country under the SC and their involvement in inventory and priority setting processes.
 Feedback suggestions and comments received from stakeholders will be reviewed, considered and answered by the project management.

-The ammendments to the SC to almost double the number of initial POPs to be addressed and might require the involvement of additional stakeholders in the inventory and action plan development process.
-To this end, the first step of the project is to re-evaluate and, if needed, identify new stakeholders.
+The amendments to SC almost double the number of initial POPs addressed and might require the involvement of additional stakeholders in the inventory and action plan development process.
+To this end the first step of the project is to re-evaluate and, if needed, identify new stakeholders.
 This activity will culminate in a stakeholders meeting, where the key partners for NIP update will be selected.